 13 Free and Effective Ways to Manage Your Stress Right Now

-But as natural as these responses may be, chronic stress and anxiety pose their own threats.
-Chronic stress has been linked to many serious health conditions, and it has also been shown to depress immune function, which is something none of us need right now.
+Chronic stress and anxiety pose threats to your health.
+Chronic stress has been linked to many serious conditions and been shown to depress immune function — and none of us needs that.

-That’s why we’ve put together a list of 13 things you can do to help you cope during this time.
+We’ve put together a list of 13 things you can do to cope.
 None of these things cost money, and you can do them all at home (or at least in your neighborhood).

 13 Ways to Manage Your Stress and Find Calm on Your Own

 The next time you’re feeling swept up in counterproductive thoughts, try one of these tactics.